5 Upper bounds on R(3,k)

 So the inequality holds on average, and thus there exists a good choice of v for the induction.

-Another proof of Theorem 5.2 (but with some constant c instead of 1+o(1), and this time we’ll assume the maximum degree is bounded rather than the average degree):
+We now give another proof of Theorem 5.2, but with some constant c instead of 1+o(1), and this time we’ll assume the maximum degree is bounded rather than the average degree:

 𝔼|I|cndlogd.